Steven Spielberg enjoyed working with the virtual camera so much, he did a lot of his own camera work in the movie.

 Hergé has an animated cameo, a little over four minutes into the movie, as a man painting.
 This is played up when the painter asks Tintin if he's drawn him before, with an answer of "occasionally".
 The cameo is voiced by Nathan Meister.

 Since the Tintin comic book series is virtually unknown in the United States, the movie was first released in Europe, hoping that favorable reviews would warm American audiences to the movie.
-Despite a favorable seventy-seven million dollar box-office take in the U.S., this is a relatively rare example of a movie produced in the U.S., that was considerably more successful overseas (two hundred ninety-six million dollars).
+Despite a favorable $77 million box office take in the U.S., this is a relatively rare example of a movie produced in the U.S. that was considerably more successful overseas ($296 million).

 Steven Spielberg shot his portion of the film in thirty-one days (taking up March 2009).
 Peter Jackson was present for the first week of filming, and supervised the rest of the shoot, via a specially made iChat videoconferencing program.
 Simon Pegg said Jackson's voice would "be coming over the Tannoy like God."